Don’t Let Dizziness Throw Off Your Life’s Balance

 - Loss of balance will affect 90 million Americans at some point during their lives.

 - More than 9 million people each year consult their physicians to find solutions to their dizziness, which is the number one complaint for individuals over age 70.

 - Balance-related falls account for more than half of all accidental deaths in the elderly population, and they cause more than 300,000 hip fractures each year in individuals over age 65.

-- Some inner-ear disorders, like Ménière’s disease or benign positional vertigo, have symptoms that are virtually indistinguishable to most people.
-Because of how they affect an individual’s ability to stand, walk, see clearly, think clearly, read, watch television, and make decisions, these disorders are often misdiagnosed as multiple sclerosis and clinical depression.
+- Some balance disorders, like Ménière’s disease, vestibular migraine syndrome, or benign paroxysmal positional vertigo (BPPV), can have similar symptoms.
+Because of how they may affect an individual’s ability to stand, walk, see clearly, think clearly, read, watch television, and make decisions, these disorders can be misdiagnosed as multiple sclerosis and clinical depression.

 - Children with treatable balance disorders are sometimes incorrectly diagnosed as learning disabled, dyslexic, or psychologically disturbed.

-- Head trauma and whiplash are frequent causes of dizziness.
+- Migraine, BPPV, head trauma, and whiplash are frequent causes of dizziness.